-CBC and Curtis Brown are proud to be partnering with the Women’s Prize Trust and NatWest to launch Discoveries, a writing development programme that will offer aspiring female authors of all ages and backgrounds encouragement and support at the beginning of their creative journeys.
+CBC and Curtis Brown are proud to be partnering with the Women’s Prize Trust and NatWest to create Discoveries, a writing development prize and programme offers aspiring female authors of all ages and backgrounds encouragement and support at the beginning of their creative journeys.

 Tell us about the road to publication for your debut novel.

 I had a big advantage getting started, in that I had worked as a publisher for ten years before I started to write, so I understood the submissions process from the inside.
 My first two books were non-fiction (one about pregnancy – Becoming a Mother, 1993 – written while I was pregnant with my second child, and the other a BBC publication to accompany their television series on the Royal Opera House Covent Garden in 1997).
 Out of that, an editor in a different publishing company got in touch and asked if I’d ever thought about writing fiction.
 I published two contemporary novels, but didn’t find my voice.
 It was only with Labyrinth, 2005, that I became a novelist.
 What changed?
 It was a question of listening to my own voice, of writing from the heart rather than sitting with a very critical editing voice in my head.
 Listening to the ‘voices in the landscape’, as I think of it.
 One of the key aims of the Discoveries talent development programme is to get out information about the world of publishing to as wide a range of potential authors as possible – and actively engage with writers traditionally left out of the conversation – so that publishing opportunities are not limited to those who understand how the industry works or who have connections.
 The publishing industry has been slow in recognising the wealth of talent in the UK and, for too long, many brilliant British authors – especially black writers, writers of colour, working class writers and those living outside of London and the southeast – have not been given the opportunities and support their talent deserves.
 The wider the range of voices, the more readers benefit.